 Arthur Robinson Award for Best Printed Map: A map or map series designed specifically for print media.

-David Woodward Award for Best Electronic Map: A map or series of related maps designed specifically for electronic media (i.e., DVD, the Web, or a mobile app).
+David Woodward Award for Best Digital Map: A map or series of related maps designed specifically for digital media (i.e., DVD, the Web, or a mobile app).

 About the Professional Competition

 Reference: A map whose objective is to show the location of a variety of different features.
 The focus of a reference map is on accurate depiction at a given scale of the location of individual environmental features.

 Thematic: A map whose objective is to illustrate a theme or the relationship among several themes.
 The focus of a thematic map is on the structure of the distribution rather than on location.